emwap/signature-paper/paper.md

 To address the problems above, this paper presents two contributions:

-- We define a simple EDSL to specify type conversions and annotations when exporting a Feldspar function to an external system (section\ \ref{the-signature-language}).
+- We define a simple EDSL to specify type conversions and annotations when exporting a Feldspar function to an external system (\cref{the-signature-language}).
-- We give an implementation of the EDSL as a small wrapper around the existing Feldspar compiler (section\ \ref{implementation}).
+- We give an implementation of the EDSL as a small wrapper around the existing Feldspar compiler (\cref{implementation}).
 The implementation relies on a simple interface to the underlying compiler, and the technique can easily be ported to other EDSLs for which the compiler implements the same interface.